Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-1.md

 - What caused your errors in estimation (if any)?

-  - <span style="color:green"> We understimate the mole of problem which could arise during the development.
+  > We understimate the mole of problem which could arise during the development.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - <span style="color:green"> We should complete at first the user stories with higher priority.
+  > We should complete at first the user stories with higher priority.

-  - <span style="color:green"> We need more coordination between back-end and front-end.
+  > We need more coordination between back-end and front-end.

 - Which improvement goals set in the previous retrospective were you able to achieve?

-  - <span style="color:green"> - During this sprint the team has improved the communication.
+  > During this sprint the team has improved the communication.

-  - <span style="color:green"> - We have added the E2E test as a task.
+  > We have added the E2E test as a task.

-  - <span style="color:green"> - We did unit tests.
+  > We did unit tests.

 - Which ones you were not able to achieve?
 Why?
   - <span style="color:green"> - The work's organization could be improved in terms of clearer division of work between the team members.